 AstraZeneca is establishing a new Strategic Research & Development (R&D) Centre and Global Corporate Headquarters in Cambridge, UK, on the Cambridge Biomedical Campus (CBC).
 As part of the wider development known as the Cambridge Southern Fringe Area, CBC is envisioned as a future leading centre for biomedical research and development with institutions and companies from the education, health care, science and research sectors.
 The Global R&D Centre is located in the middle of the CBC.
-This central location reflects AZ’s ambition to be a key point of exchange and collaboration in the CBC community, building on its many existing collaborations with members of the Cambridge Life Science community including the Medical Research Council and Cancer Research UK.
+This central location reflects AZ’s ambition to be a key point of exchange and collaboration in the CBC community, building on its many existing collaborations with members of the Cambridge Life Science community including the University of Cambridge, the Medical Research Council and Cancer Research UK.
 The architecture supports this drive and makes it visible with a porous building that is accessible from three different sides.
 The new site will bring AstraZeneca scientists together with those from its global biologics R&D arm, MedImmune, working side-by-side under one roof.
 The plans for the first phase of the new campus include designs for the Strategic Research & Development (R&D) Centre and Global Corporate Headquarters, an R&D Enabling Building and an Energy Centre.

 The new building for AstraZeneca’s Strategic Research & Development (R&D) Centre and Global Corporate Headquarters is a triangular glass disc with rounded edges that loosely follows the shape of the site.
 The disc is defined by a saw-tooth roof that runs East to West to provide optimal light inside the building.
 The saw-tooth roof carries on through to the facade creating a tighter and larger zig-zag line along the facade.
 The hovering glass disc with saw-tooth roof and stepped facade gives the building its characteristic appearance.